ZennGeeraerts/fsm_bh/README.md

 <h2>Disadvantages</h2>
 They are harder to implement and understand than finite state machines.

-State machines -> smaller problems
-Behavior trees -> bigger problems
+<h1>Conclusion</h1>
+Finites state machines are useful for smaller and easier problems while behavior trees are more useful for bigger and more complex problems.

+<h1>Project</h1>
+For my project I expanded on the agario game we had seen in class.